zwave-js/ZWaveJS.NET/README.md

 ## Installing.

-All releases will be published to nuget, so search for **ZWaveJS.NET** and install it, the **nupkg** file will also be attached to the relase here, on Github, along with the platform PSI files.
+All releases will be published to nuget, so search for **ZWaveJS.NET** and install it, the **nupkg** file will also be attached to the release here, on Github, along with the platform PSI files.

 ## Current implementation milestones